csfulop/gyongyiras/fontforge/README.md

 ## How to generate fonts from the FontForge source

-`flatpak run io.github.Fontforge -script vonalaz.pe Kati*.sfd`
+`flatpak run org.fontforge.FontForge -script vonalaz.pe Gyongyiras_*.sfd`